remix-run/remix/docs/pages/faq.md

 }
 ```

-Some folks even dump their JSON into a hidden field, we don't know if we recommend this approach but it certainly works!
+Some folks even dump their JSON into a hidden field.
+Note that this approach won't work with progressive enhancement.
+If that's not important to your app, this is an easy way to send structured data.

 ```tsx
 <input